python-microservices/pyms/docs/ms_class.md

 ```

-Check more examples in [this Github page](https://github.com/python-microservices/pyms/tree/master/examples)
+Check for more examples in [this Github page](https://github.com/python-microservices/pyms/tree/master/examples)